Beginner's Charm: Beginner-Heavy Teams Are Associated With High Scientific Disruption: Discussion

 Our study has limitations.
 We define beginners solely by career age, without distinguishing differences in physical age or the amount of prior training.
 We also adopt a team-level lens, without tracking individual beginners longitudinally to evaluate whether their disruptive success persists or peaks later in their careers~\cite{liu2018hot, li2025quantifying,wang2019early,yin2019quantifying,liu2021understanding}.
 Future work should explore these trajectories, as well as the micro-dynamics of collaboration: how beginner ideas are introduced, evaluated, and either nurtured or sidelined.
 Moreover, examining whether similar patterns hold in domains such as startups, patents, or the arts could reveal whether the ``beginner's charm'' generalizes beyond academia.
 While the disruption and atypical combination scores we used capture fundamentally different dynamics---paradigm-shifting effects in \textit{downstream} literature versus novelty in recombining \textit{prior} literature, respectively~\cite{wang2023effect,leibel2024we,leahey2023types,funk2017dynamic}---future work can apply additional indicators of innovation, including natural language processing-based measures to analyze abstract-level novelty, conceptual distance, or idea emergence over time.
 Importantly, our findings are limited to correlational observations rather than making causal claims.

-The implications of these findings are wide-ranging and challenge the prevailing emphasis on experience and track record in science hiring, funding, and team assembly.
-First, they offer guidance for team science: teams designed for disruptive outcomes may benefit from intentionally integrating beginners alongside collaborators with disruptive track records.
-This contrasts sharply with current industry trends that prioritize track record over untapped potential---exemplified by Meta’s aggressive push to ``build the most elite and talent-dense team in the industry''~\cite{duffy2025meta}.
-Second, at the policy level, funding agencies could create programs that explicitly support beginner-led projects or incentivize collaborations that amplify beginner contributions.
+The implications of these findings are wide-ranging and challenge the prevailing emphasis on experience and track record in science hiring, funding, and team assembly. \textit{First}, they offer guidance for team science: teams designed for disruptive outcomes may benefit from intentionally integrating beginners alongside collaborators with disruptive track records.
+This stands in tension with two ongoing trends.
+On one hand, industry hiring is increasingly privileging elite track records—exemplified by Meta’s recent push to “build the most elite and talent-dense team in the industry”~\cite{duffy2025meta}.
+On the other, AI is disproportionately displacing entry-level roles, reducing traditional pathways through which newcomers gain experience and contribute intellectually~\cite{wef2026_entry_level_ai}.
+Together, these forces risk systematically excluding precisely the beginner contributions that our results identify as critical for innovation. \textit{Second}, at the institutional level, universities and research organizations might reconsider evaluation systems overly tied to citation counts and productivity (i.e., the so-called ‘publish or perish’ culture~\cite{plume2014publish}), shifting toward measures that reward originality, risk-taking, and long-term vision~\cite{reisz2022loss}. \textit{Finally}, at the policy level, funding agencies could create programs that explicitly support beginner-led projects or incentivize collaborations that amplify beginner contributions.
 Such efforts would counteract systemic biases that currently privilege safe, incremental research over risky exploration~\cite{rzhetsky2015choosing, livan2019don}.
-Finally, at the institutional level, universities and research organizations might reconsider evaluation systems overly tied to citation counts and productivity (i.e., the so-called ‘publish or perish’ culture~\cite{plume2014publish}), shifting toward measures that reward originality, risk-taking, and long-term vision~\cite{reisz2022loss}.

 Overall, our results highlight a form of “beginner’s charm” in science: newcomer-heavy teams occupy a unique position to disrupt, driven by their fresh perspectives and willingness to explore less-traveled intellectual paths.
 As science becomes more collaborative, and as the academic workforce ages~\cite{milojevic2018changing,jones2009burden,matthews2011aging,sugimoto2016age,blau2017us}, the under-tapped value of newcomers becomes increasingly vital to shape the future trajectory of discovery.